justindhillon/place-vanier-line/README.md

 <br><br>
 Then people can go on the website and see a graph of when it is super busy, then adjust their schedule accordingly
 <br><br>
-The project will use next.js
+The project will use next.js & Vercel